Skip to content

 • To schedule a traditional mock interview, please call our office at 801.581.5744 to have our reception team schedule this appointment.
 Students cannot schedule these mock interviews online; they must call.
 If a student schedules a regular 45-minute appointment online, the advisor will not conduct the mock interview

-Mock MMIs
+Mock MMIs (premed only)

 PPA offers multiple mock MMIs in the fall semester.
 Current medical school applicants are highly encouraged to participate in these interviews